micromaomao/ctclient/README.md

 Certificate Transparency Log client suitable for monitoring, quick SCT validation, gossiping, etc.

 (Not a full-fledged client with UI and everything - will work on that later.
-This is just a library to make your own clien with.)
+This is just a library to make your own client with.)

 ## Build requirement